albertlai/inception-vis/README.md

-# inception-vis
-3D visualization of the Inception V3 network in three.js
+# Inception V3 Visualization

-Plots layer outputs in 3D
+Plots layer outputs of an Inception V3 network (using keras.js) in 3D using three.js